 For a patient in an ACO population litigating injury alleged from treatment, it is logical to expect a professional negligence complaint to use the "shotgun" technique.
 The shotgun approach includes any provider, employer, or related entity even remotely connected with the mal-occurrence.
-The patient will likely claim that all should be held liable and be jointly and severally liable for the alleged damages.
+It will claim that they should all be held liable and be jointly and severally liable for the alleged damages.

-With multiple providers having contact with the patient, and more providing clinical input, there will be some novel challenges in sorting out who actually was responsible for the patient.
+With multiple providers touching the patient, and more providing clinical input, there will be some novel challenges in sorting out who actually was responsible for the patient.
 If there was a failure of the standard of care, whose was it, and did it proximately cause the injury?
 Or, was it truly a joint care event and all involved should be held jointly and severally liable?
+When two or more persons are "jointly and severally liable for a tortious act, each party is independently liable for the full extent of injuries stemming from the tortious act.

-Since vicarious liability is liability that a supervisory party, such as an employer, bears for the actionable conduct of a subordinate based on the relationship of the parties, this theory may come into play in ACOs.
-Hospitals are employing more and more ACO-participating physicians.
-Allied providers of health systems, group practices and ACOs are assuming greater direct patient care responsibility.
+Vicarious liability is liability that a supervisory party, such as an employer, bears for the actionable conduct of a subordinate based on the relationship of the parties.
+Hospitals are employing more and more ACO participating physicians.
+Allied providers of health systems, group practices, and ACOs are assuming greater direct patient care responsibility.
 In most states, regardless of employment status, these increasingly active providers must be under the supervision of a physician, meaning that the physician retains legal responsibility for adequate supervision.

-ACOs will be tempted to hold themselves out as providing better high-value care, which likely raises the chances of them being held vicariously responsible (or liable for contractually assumed liability) should those claims not be met.
+ACOs will be tempted to hold themselves out as providing better high-value care, which likely raises the chances of them being held vicariously responsible should those claims not be met in every case.

-Lawsuits are foreseeable against a physician who never saw the patient, and such suits may arise because of the acts of an employed or supervised provider.
+Lawsuits are foreseeable against a physician who never saw the patient.
+It may have been because of the acts of an employed or supervised provider.

-New Duties to Patients? -Will "patient centeredness" create a heightened duty of informed consent?
+B. New Duties to Patients?
+Will "patient centeredness" create a heightened duty of informed consent?
 Will new duties (i.e., required individual care plans) lead to new claims for breach of those duties?